marc-h-lambert/RVGA/KalmanMachine/README.md

 ## Object

-A library to assess Bayesian sequentiual algorithms based on the Kalman filtering framework.
+A library to assess Bayesian sequential algorithms based on the Kalman filtering framework.